evanshortiss/obd-parser/README.md

   console.log(data.byteString) // The bytes the ECU sent us e.g 410C1B56
 });

-// Alternaively - add pollers by the PID assuming the module supports that PID.
+// Alternatively - add pollers by the PID assuming the module supports that PID.
 // Here we request the realtime rpm data var rpm = pollers.getPollerByPid('010C');
 rpm.on('data', onPollerData);